theqrl-community/faqq/_faq/quantum-computing-will-affect-bitcoin.md

 ---
-title: "Quantum Computing will affect Bitcoin"
+title: "Quantum Computing will affect Bitcoin and Blockchain"
 ---

 - A powerful quantum computer can reverse Bitcoin public keys into private keys in a matter of minutes